Song Joong-ki, Song Hye-kyo, Lee Min-ho Face Threat, Lotte Website Hacked

 Lotte Website Hacked

-Just a few days ago, actor Lee Min-ho and South Korean retain giant Lotte Duty Free were honored with National Brand Award for enhancing South Korea’s brand image.
+Just a few days ago, actor Lee Min-ho and South Korean retail giant Lotte Duty Free were honored with the National Brand Award for enhancing South Korea’s brand image.

 Lotte has millions of Chinese customers and generates a huge revenue in China.
 However, since Tuesday afternoon, the website www.lotte.cn was not functional in China.
 This happened a day after Lotte signed a deal to sell land for a U.S. missile defense system in South Korea, a report by UPI stated.

 In Shenyang, about 10 Chinese citizens held a protest rally in front of Lotte Department store.
-The protestors held a placard that read, “Lotte, leave China right now as it supports the U.S. missile system.”
+The protesters held a placard that read, “Lotte, leave China right now as it supports the U.S. missile system.”

 A Lotte official said that the store is making efforts to dispel misunderstandings that Lotte had actually aggressively offered the site for the U.S. missile defense system.
 The official said there is no way to counter Chinese retaliation.